 The situation: Have you ever had one of these days?: You get back from lunch and your phone is ringing with your 1:00 call.
 A regular customer is asking a question via chat.
 You've just received a Facebook message from a lead wanting more information on one of your products, and an email from a dissatisfied customer awaits your reply.
 Of course, all of them expect immediate attention.

-The fix: Automating your processes will let you prioritize which of these can be handled purely through automation, solve performance problems and free up your support staff's time for the most urgent and complex issues.
+The fix: Automating your processes will let you prioritize which of these can be handled purely through robotic process automation, solve performance problems and free up your support staff's time for the most urgent and complex issues.

 Leverage machine learning and AI (artificial intelligence) to significantly improve your customer experience.
 By using a chat bot to answer simple questions received through social media and your website, you can streamline your service department, eliminate inefficiencies and send the most complex problems to your staff to be addressed.
 Machine learning and natural language processing can also be used to define types of requests and segment them.